SimianLogic/ITGM220_W15/README.md

 ##8:1
 HOMEWORK 5 DUE

-Scripting!
-What is it good for?
-Let's learn ruby.
-Text and image manipulation demos.

-ASSIGN HOMEWORK 7 (fun Ruby exercises)

-Studio time for homework 6 (Endless Runner)/7 (Ruby exercises) and Project 2.

-##8:2
 Javascript + photoshop scripting.
 Real world examples.

-ASSIGN HOMEWORK 8 (PhotoShop Script)
+ASSIGN HOMEWORK 7 (PhotoShop Script)

+Studio time for homework 6 (Endless Runner) & 7 (Photoshop) and Project 2.

+##8:2

-Studio time for homework 6 (Endless Runner)/7 (fun Ruby Exercises)/8 (Photoshop script) and Project 2
+Studio time for homework 6 (Endless Runner)/7 (Photoshop script) and Project 2

 ##9:1
 HOMEWORK 6 DUE

-Walk through Prof H's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 7/8 and Project 2
+Walk through Prof H's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 7 and Project 2

 ##9:2
 Walk through Dragon Army games -- show real-life examples of architecture and pipeline (using everything we've learned in class).

-Studio time for homework 7/8 and Project 2
+Studio time for homework 7 and Project 2

 ##10:1
-Homework 7/8 due.
+Homework 7 due.

 Help with Project 2.